Course Features

 • Tuning your story to reach different audiences

-• Storytelling as an educational tool
+• Storytelling as a tool to communicate science

 • How not to contaminate our stories with non-scientific or pseudo-scientific attitudes and claims